inBeat/inbeat-website/content/top-influencers/tiktok/beauty/colombia/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Colombia In 2023
+title: Top 10 Beauty TikTok Influencers In Colombia In 2024
 description: >-
-  Find top beauty TikTok influencers in Colombia in 2023.
-Most popular hashtags: #beauty #fyp #trend #viral.
+  Find top beauty TikTok influencers in Colombia in 2024.
+Most popular hashtags: #beauty #fyp #trend #foryou.
 platform: TikTok
 hits: 21
 text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: inBeat holds 21 TikTok influencers like this in Colombia for you to pitch.
+text_bottom: Our platform aggregates 21 TikTok influencers like this in Colombia for you to collaborate.
 profiles:
   - username: "vivitorresv"
     fullname: >-